Selendroid Tutorial: Android Test Automation Framework

 Selendroid – Client

 Basically, it is a java client library.
-From this component, The HTTP & WebDriver request is being sent using JSON to the Selendroid Standalone server.
+From this component, the HTTP & WebDriver request is being sent using JSON to the Selendroid Standalone server.

 Selendroid – Standalone